Damiant94/The-Hangman-Game/README.md

 User need to guess letters to reveal the word.\
 User has 9 lives, so after pick wrong letter 9 times, he loses.\
 When user pick all letters, which the word contains, he wins.\
-After a round, user can check the definition(s) of the word.
+After win or fail, user can check the definition(s) of the word.\
+User can click on any word of definition, to get definition of this word in outer source.

 # Technologies
 React, SCSS